onelhounnouvi/ML_from_scratch/README.md

 This repository contains numPy implementations of fundamental Machine Learning algorithms built entirely from scratch.

-The primary goal is to demystify the "black box" of Machine Learning by manually programming the underlying mathematics, optimization algorithms, and data structures, without relying on high-level frameworks like Scikit-Learn, PyTorch, or TensorFlow.
+The primary goal is to demystify the "black box" of Machine Learning by manually programming the underlying mathematics, optimization algorithms, and data structures, without relying on high-level frameworks like Scikit-Learn.

 ## Implemented Algorithms

 *   **Decision Tree (with Gini Impurity)**
 *   **Random Forest**
 *   **Multi-Layer Perceptron (Neural Network)**
-*   **KMeans Clustering (Lloyd's Algorithm)**
+*   **KMeans Clustering**
 *   **Gradient Boosting**

 ## In Progress